I Analyzed Puting vs Putting: Here's What I Found

 • T (Consonant)

-Because "put" follows this CVC pattern, we double the 't' to get Putting.
-If we didn't double it, "puting" might be pronounced with a long 'u' sound (like "phew-ting"), which is incorrect.
+Because "put" follows this CVC pattern, I double the 't' to get Putting.
+If I didn't double it, "puting" might be pronounced with a long 'u' sound (like "phew-ting"), which would be incorrect.

 Putting is the present participle of the verb "to put".
-It has several meanings depending on the context:
+I found it has several meanings depending on the context:

 1. Placing or Moving